SunStarSys/www/content/essays/power.md

 Let me try to give you a qualitative analysis of what an exponential (aka power) function’s graph is geometrically, and how it applies to the covid-19 epidemic sweeping the planet.
-It's not a long, complex read, so take your time with the math section - it's important to being an educated consumer of statistics relevant to the pandemic.
+It's not a long, complex read, so take your time with the math section - it's important to being an educated consumer of statistics relevant to the current pandemic.

 ### The Math